 In the fall of 2012, the University of Michigan Athletic Department announced a department-wide community service relationship with the Special Olympics of Michigan, committing team member and venue support to the non-profit organization.
-U-M Athletics will work with the Special Olympics on local and regional events throughout southeastern Michigan during the 2013 calendar year.

 The mission of Special Olympics is to provide year round sports training and athletic competition in a variety of Olympic type sports for all children and adults with intellectual disabilities.

-The kickoff event of this partnership will be the Polar Plunge on Saturday, Feb.
-23, at Michigan Stadium.
 The Polar Plunge is known for its wacky costume contest where plungers will compete for awards that range from best to worst costume, most creative, craziest, best Michigan theme and many more.